Charles de Gaulle

 Quick Answer: The Best Way from Charles de Gaulle Airport to Orly Airport

-The fastest and most comfortable way to get from CDG to Orly is a private transfer or taxi via the A1 and A6, taking roughly 45 to 75 minutes depending on traffic (€€€, priced per vehicle).
-The cheapest way is RER B combined with either Metro Line 14 or the Orlyval shuttle at Antony, costing far less per person (€) but taking over an hour and involving at least one change with your luggage.
+The quickest and most comfortable way to travel from CDG to Orly is a private transfer or taxi via the A1 and A6, taking about 45 to 75 minutes depending on traffic (€€€, with fares charged per vehicle).
+The cheapest option is to use the RER B together with either Metro Line 14 or the Orlyval shuttle at Antony, since it is much less expensive per person (€), but it takes more than an hour and requires at least one change when carrying your luggage.

 DistanceFastest optionCheapest optionMost comfortable